Chris Clark (footballer, born 1980)

-Christopher Clark (born 15 September 1980) is a former Scottish footballer, who last played for Highland League club Cove Rangers.
+Christopher Clark (born 15 September 1980) is a Scottish former footballer who last played for Highland League club Cove Rangers.
 Clark previously played for Aberdeen (in two spells) and Plymouth Argyle.
 He has also represented his country at B level.

 Club career

 Aberdeen

 Clark began his career at Aberdeen, and firmly established himself as a first-team regular, playing all but one game for the club in the 2006–07 season, in which the Dons qualified for European football.
 A versatile player, Clark was used predominantly in midfield, but was also played at either full-back position.
 Clark earned plaudits for his "industrious" performances in Aberdeen's central midfield, but found the net infrequently, scoring just 10 times in 236 appearances.

 Plymouth Argyle

 Clark signed a three-and-a-half-year deal with Plymouth Argyle in January 2008, following a bid of £200,000 that had been accepted by Aberdeen.
 "Chris can play in four or five positions so it's a great benefit to us that he comes with that great pedigree," said manager Paul Sturrock.
 He made his debut for Argyle in the FA Cup against Portsmouth and scored to give them a lead against Premier League opposition.
 He was in and out of the team for the remainder of the season, but during the 2008–09 season Clark was ever-present in the first eleven, putting in a string of impressive performances on the left and right-wing.
 Having made 116 appearances in all competitions for the club, scoring four goals, he was one of nine first team players that were released at the end of the 2010–11 season before their contracts expired in June 2011.